pranaychandekar/keras-sagemaker-train/README.md

   <img src="/images/kst-08.png" alt="Project Structure">
 </p>

- Now let's compare the project structure inside 'test_directory' to the directory structure inside training job instance:
+ Now let's compare the project structure inside '***test_dir***' to the directory structure inside training job instance:
 <p align="center">
   <img src="/images/kst-09.png" alt="Training job directory structure">
 </p>

 Yes!
-I have replicated the directory structure of the training job instance inside the 'test_directory'.
+I have replicated the directory structure of the training job instance inside the '***test_dir***'.
 This will make it easy to setup paths inside our training code and then test the docker image locally on the Notebook instance.

 ***~~Add more details about individual directories and files.~~***

 ---
 ### Part 4: Local testing on Notebook instance
-In this part, we will set up our 'test_dir' by adding the data, upload this data to S3 for our training job reference, build docker image of our algorithm and test it on our Notebook instance.
+In this part, we will set up our '***test_dir***' by adding the data, upload this data to S3 for our training job reference, build docker image of our algorithm and test it on our Notebook instance.

 Let's begin with the data part: